Meteor-Community-Packages/meteor-autoform/README.md

 AutoForm.setDefaultTemplateForType('quickForm', 'nothing');
 ```

 Obviously a real example would be a bit more complex.
-You template will have
+Your template will have
-access to certain helpers and properties in the data context, and you can
+access to certain built-in helpers and properties in the data context, and you can
 use those to generate what you need in the format you need it.
 In practice,
 it is easiest to start by duplicating one of the built-in templates and then
 modify your copy as necessary.